 (ii) the remainder of whom must be appointed on account of any other qualifications, expertise and experience relating to the objects of the Information Regulator.

 - The following may, in addition to the above, be mentioned in connection with the establishment of the Information Regulator:

-(b) Auditor-General must audit the Information Regulator’s financial records annually ((section 52(5) of the PPI Act)).
+(b) Auditor-General must audit the Information Regulator’s financial records annually ((section 52(5) of the POPIA Act)).

 - The President, on the recommendation of the National Assembly, appointed the following persons as Chairperson and members of the Information Regulator with effect from 1 December 2016, for a period of five years:

 (i) Adv Pansy Tlakula (Chairperson);